brilliantbadger/supersecret-LMcodequest-guide/Arrays/README.md

 # step  = the increment in which the elements are added to the slice | DEFAULT VALUE = 1
 ```

 Remember that the stop index is not included in the sliced list.
 The default value of the start arguement is 0, so you can but you do not have to write the 0.
-The same thing applys for the end and step arguements.
+The same thing applies for the end and step arguements.

 ```py
 newList = [0, 1, 'hello', 'world', True]